Liens Analysis in Arizona

 Health Insurance Liens

-Arizona begins with the premise that health insurance may not recover what it has paid for your injuries.
-After all, you paid the premiums all these years.
-However, there are exceptions.
+Arizona begins with the basic rule that health insurance may not recover what it has paid for your injuries.
+After all, you paid the premiums all these years so you should get what you paid for.
+Unfortunately, there are exceptions.

 AHCCCS

 The Arizona Health Care Cost Containment System is entitled to be paid back if it pays money for your injury related treatment.
-Whether AHCCCS records a lien or not, they are entitled to repayment.
-In some cases, the repayment might be limited only to the amount of money you receive from the liability claim.
-In other situations, AHCCCS might have a claim to the money received from your own underinsured motorist coverage.
+Whether AHCCCS records a lien or not, they are entitled to repayment from your liability settlement.
+If AHCCCS records a lien with the County Recorder’s Office, their reimbursement rights extend into your uninsured and underinsured motorist insurance.
 These claims can sometimes be negotiated and sometimes it is necessary to appeal the claim if the amount asked for was inappropriate.

 ERISA

 Some folks have health coverage from a large employer.
 If the employer participates in the Employee Retirement and Investment Security Act, the employer may be entitled to full repayment under Federal law up to the full policy limits available without regard for what it will cost you to make the claim.
 This potentially can put you in a worse position than if you did not make a claim at all.
 However, there is the possibility of negotiating the lien to make it worth your while to bring the claim.
+Such negotiations must be done before you settle.
 After all, we do want to hold the wrong-doers accountable for their actions.
 Letting them off the hook because ERISA wants it all goes against public policy.

 Not all ERISA claims are valid.
 Attorneys often need to obtain the plan documents and read them in light of the current law to determine if a repayment is even necessary.